digitalrupee-project/rupee/doc/build-osx.md

 digitalrupeesd/phore-cli binaries are not included in the phore-Qt.app bundle.

-If you are building `digitalrupeesd` or `phore-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `digitalrupeesd` or `digitalrupees-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: